 We have one Gulf and one chance to restore the natural resources we rely on.
-There has been some progress in the last three years that we should recognize and celebrate, but there is still a lot of work to do.
+There has been some progress in the last four years that we should recognize and celebrate, but there is still a lot of work to do.

 Since the onset of the spill, Ocean Conservancy has led the charge for a comprehensive approach to restoration.
 For us, that means restoration of our coastal communities as well as coastal and marine environments.
-Three years on, the discussion about coastal restoration and economic recovery has grown more robust, but we still have a long way to go.
+Four years on, the discussion about coastal restoration and economic recovery has grown more robust, but we still have a long way to go.

 Determining the full extent of the impacts from the oil spill will take time, and researchers are just beginning to release their findings.
 This map illustrates impacts they’ve documented in the region so far, including fish with lesions, impacted bluefin tuna spawning habitat and shifts in whale shark abundance and distribution.